UXSoc/UX-glitch/Documentation/SECURITY_WARNING.md

 # Security

 There are some security issues related to how GitHub's and Glitch's API works, which may make some aspects less then ideal.
-As a result you may want to limit your workflow implementation and reconsider which collaborator/platforms you trust.
+As a result you may want to limit your workflow implementation and reconsider which collaborators/platforms you trust.

 ## Warning

-You are solely responsible for managing any of your secret information, including authorization, and project id tokens.
+You are solely responsible for managing all of your security, including authorization, and project id tokens.
 Do not be careless with any private/secret information.
 Use at your own risk.

 You may want to consider using [Two-Factor Authentication](https://help.github.com/en/articles/securing-your-account-with-two-factor-authentication-2fa).
-Also may want to consider setting up a developer token to work as way to potentially alert you if keys are leaked, from [this tutorial](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/EXTRAS.md#improve-security).
+You may want to consider setting up a developer token to work as way to potentially alert you if keys are leaked, follow [this tutorial](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/EXTRAS.md#improve-security).

 ## Issues